»

 The

-Cooperative uses it's group buying power to negotiate
+Cooperative uses its group buying power to negotiate

-superior pricing so each new member enhances our
+superior pricing so each new member enhances our purchasing

-purchasing power and yours as well.
+power and yours as well.

 Through